 5. Steer clear of hotels with fees

 The surest way to deal with hotel fees is to avoid hotels that charge them.
-Choose establishments whose rates reflect all charges upfront.
+Choose establishments that reveal all charges upfront.
 Booking a room in an independent hotel or motel — or a bed and breakfast — instead of a chain often can help you avoid fees.

 6. Use peer-to-peer home rentals